Sketch2Stress: Sketching with Structural Stress Awareness: Experiments

 \subsection{{Structural Analysis on Real Product Sketches}}

 As product designers extensively use sketches in their creation and communication, to demonstrate the powerful feature of our method in aiding sketch-based structural analysis, we further apply our Sketch2Stress method to real product design sketches in OpenSketch \cite{gryaditskaya2019opensketch}.

+{More specifically, w}e first leverage the 3D objects in OpenSketch to render the 2D {sketch-force-stress} data (as {described} in Subsection \ref{subsection:data_rendering}) and then train our network on the projected synthetic data. {The OpenSketch dataset has a limited {number} of shapes {with} highly diverse structures.
+To conduct the shape-level training and testing {(in contrast to the category-level training and testing in Table \ref{tab:data_stress})}, for each shape, we rendered 12 views instead of 3 views of the previous 11 categories.
+We uniformly sampled 70\% of the force points from all the force points and took their corresponding stress maps in each view as the training set, {and used the remaining force points for testing our trained model}.
+This training strategy is implemented based on our Observation (ii) {(Section \ref{section:intro})}{, i.e.,} the neighboring force points tend to produce similar structural stress responses.}

-We first leverage the 3D objects in OpenSketch to render the 2D sketch-to-stress data, (as {described} in Subsection \ref{subsection:data_rendering}) and then train our network on the projected synthetic data.
-As shown in Figure \ref{fig:opensketch}, with clean sketches and the user-assigned forces, our method is able to generate feasible and high-quality structural stress map{s} for product sketches.
-With the aid of our method, designers will have more opportunities to check and refine the structural weaknesses of their ideal products in advance at the sketching stage, following the same operations in Subsection \ref{subsection:user_study}.
+As shown in Figure \ref{fig:opensketch}, with clean sketches and the user-assigned forces, our {re-trained model} is able to generate feasible and high-quality structural stress map{s} for {the forces applied on the real} product sketches.
+With the aid of our method, designers will have more opportunities to check and refine the structural weaknesses of their ideal products in advance at the sketching stage.
 Furthermore, with our method, designers will have a larger design space by incorporating external physical factors in the form of different force configurations.